 - (a) The rules of play for WCF competitions are the current rules of the World Curling Federation (WCF).
-If there are any modifications, these are explained during the Team Meeting. - (b) The dates of the WCF competitions are determined by the Executive Board of the WCF. - (c) The playing and event schedules are determined by the WCF in consultation with the Host Committee. - (d) Smoking, including e-smoking devices, within the confines of the competition area at WCF competitions is prohibited. - (e) The WCF Anti-Doping rules and procedures, which meet the requirements of the World Anti-Doping Agency are applicable, and published in the WCF Anti-Doping Pamphlet. - (f) Any variation from the recommended sheet measurements must be approved by the WCF. - (g) For WCF Championships, gold medals are awarded to the first placed team, silver medals to the second placed team, and bronze medals to the third placed team.
+If there are any modifications, these are explained during the Team Meeting. - (b) The Board of the WCF may remove a team or Member Association from any WCF event if, in the sole opinion of the Board, their presence at the event would damage the event or put the safety of the participants or the good order of the event at risk. - (c) The dates of the WCF competitions are determined by the Executive Board of the WCF. - (d) The playing and event schedules are determined by the WCF in consultation with the Host Committee. - (e) Smoking, including e-smoking devices, within the confines of the competition area at WCF competitions is prohibited. - (f) The WCF Anti-Doping rules and procedures, which meet the requirements of the World Anti-Doping Agency are applicable and published on the WCF website. - (g) Any variation from the recommended sheet measurements must be approved by the WCF. - (h) For WCF Championships, gold medals are awarded to the first placed team, silver medals to the second placed team, and bronze medals to the third placed team.
 The 5 players (2 for Mixed Doubles, 4 for Mixed) and their coach, receive medals, if they are in attendance and fulfil their team obligations, and are allowed on the podium.
 For the Olympic Winter Games, Youth Olympic Games and the Paralympic Winter Games, only the players receive medals and are allowed on the podium.